socketio/socket.io/Readme.md

 }
 ```

-#### 4 - ERROR
+#### 4 - CONNECT_ERROR

 This event is sent by the server when the connection to a namespace is refused.

-It may contain a payload indicating the reason of the refusal.
+It contains a payload with a "message" and an optional "data" fields.

 Example: